 Bio

-Before teaching at the university level, Mr. Gutierrez previously taught as a middle and high school percussion instructor from 2011-2018 where his students consistently earned superior ratings and awards.
-As a marching performer, he was a member of the 2012 Sprit of Atlanta Drum & Bugle Corps., and was on the instructional staff at the Guardians Drum & Bugle Corps., and UTSA’s Indoor Drumline.
-Mr. Gutierrez continues to work as a percussion clinician, composer and arranger for numerous programs across the state of Texas.
+Before teaching at the university level, Mr. Gutierrez previously taught as a high school and middle school percussion instructor from 2010-2019 where his students consistently earned superior ratings and awards.
+His DCI/WGI performance experience includes a year with the 2012 Spirit of Atlanta Drum & Bugle Corps., and two years with UTSA’s Rhythm of San Antonio Indoor Drumline.
+His DCI/WGI teaching experience includes serving on the instructional staff at the Guardians Drum & Bugle Corps., UTSA’s Indoor Drumline and the Our Lady of the Lake University Drumline.
+Mr. Gutierrez continues to work as a percussion clinician and arranger for programs across the state of Texas.

 Sarek proudly endorses Vic Firth sticks and mallets, Zildjian cymbals, Black Swamp Percussion instruments and accessories, and sE Electronics microphones.